API

 Price Higher Lower

-Select the CPU generation and a flavor.
+Select the appropriate CPU generation:

 • Standard.
 VMs best suited for a wide range of workloads that require predictable computing performance.